 This journal is a member of the Committee on Publication Ethics (COPE).

 Applied Psychological Measurement publishes empirical research on the application of techniques of psychological measurement to substantive problems in all areas of psychology and related disciplines.
-For submission information, see the two-page Information for Authors at the end of each issue, or click here.

 |Jimmy de la Torre||University of Hong Kong, Hong Kong|

 |Cindy M. Walker||University of Wisconsin - Milwaukee, USA|